Get to Know Kelly, Relational Therapist at Formation Therapies

 Poetry

-I’ve loved poetry forever, because i like being given permission to break the rules.
-Here's a poem I love, ripped out of an Oprah magazine at least a decade ago:
+I’ve loved poetry forever, mostly because i like being given permission to break the rules.
+Here's a poem I ripped out of an Oprah magazine at least a decade ago:

 Here